 Having had that undesirable experience not just once but several times over the course of my life, I specifically hate the sound a bone makes when it snaps.
 I do not care to recall how much it hurts.
 I dislike the discomfort, the nuisance value, the inconvenience of what is inevitably a prolonged recovery.

 The photo, BTW, is me with my ice-bagged thigh in the Arcosanti wheelchair that was swiftly rigged by the quick-thinking gang of Arconauts with whom I was going to go to the recycling depot in Sedona.
-On the spot, they cleverly and neatly engineered it to safely accommodate me.
-The whole gang - bless every one of them, may their hearts be praised - was bent on getting me to a hospital ASAP, which required a car since there was no way on earth to have gotten me into a truck, with or without aforesaid wheelchair.
-(The dog in the background of the photo is Guide Poodle - worried as can be, poor thing.)
+On the spot, they cleverly, neatly engineered it to safely accommodate me.
+The whole gang - bless every one of them, may their hearts be praised - was bent on getting me to a hospital ASAP, which required a car since there was no way on earth to have gotten me into a truck with or without aforesaid wheelchair.

 The remedy for this is super- sophisticated surgery.
 Permanent reinforcement with a pound of steel-bolted titanium that doesn't somehow rattle the wand-wielding airport security folks.
 What is visible in the x-rays of my thigh looks like a Mazerati-designed candlestick has been neatly embedded in the middle of my femur.
 (Lord forgive the countless wicked battles which have made possible the surgical excellence of modern medicine, and the inexcusable sin of not having bought up the entire opium crop of Afghanistan, post-invasion, so it could be turned into medical morphine for Medecins Sans Frontieres/Doctors Without Borders, who perform surgeries all over the world.
-(Slicing into flesh without the mercy of effective painkiller should be unthinkable.)
+Slicing into someone's flesh without the mercy of effective painkiller?
+Oh no...

 What's now at the top of my agenda, having to handle the business end of a newly acquired (albeit, I hope, temporary) mobility disability, is the already problematic matter of how un-ADA-compliant Arcosanti is.
 Big time.
-It is uppermost on my mind, and it has remained there because I've decided this event is an incredible opportunity for me to consider what Arcosanti is doing as well as to contemplate what Arcosanti can strive to accomplish.
+It is uppermost on my mind, remains there because I've decided this event is an incredible opportunity for me to consider what Arcosanti is doing as well as for me, at least, to contemplate what Arcosanti can strive to accomplish.

 First, some background: There was no ADA in 1970 when ground was broken for Arcosanti.
 When it (the ADA) was enacted as federal law in 1990, there was no retrofit of everything that had been constructed between 1970 and 1990.
 In fact, Paolo Soleri, may he RIP, remained practically obdurate when it came to identifying 'accessibility' as an issue.
 It didn't turn his design crank, he didn't see it as vitally necessary.
 Plus, as I look back at this, he was not pressed hard by significant relationships with any people who might have successfully coaxed him into paying strict attention to ADA guidelines.
 (Me, among them.)